antonfirsov/docs/2020/10-Oct/Choose a .NET game engine/choose-a-dotnet-game-engine.md

 --------------------------
 You have a .NET game development related project, plugin, library, or game you want to blog about on the .NET blog?
 Is there a .NET game development topic that you want me to write about?

-* Send an email to abdullah.hamed at Microsoft,
-* Leave us a pointer in the comments section below.
+* Leave us a message in the comments section below.
 * Tweet at [Abdullah (@indiesaudi)](https://twitter.com/indiesaudi)